sdiehl/wiwinwlh/tutorial.md

 In cases where we'd normally pass around a ``undefined`` as a witness of a typeclass dictionary, we can instead pass a Proxy object which carries the phantom type without the need for the bottom.
-Using scoped type variables we can then operate with the phantom paramater and manipulate wherever is needed.
+Using scoped type variables we can then operate with the phantom parameter and manipulate wherever is needed.

 ```haskell
 t1 :: a